Imperfect dark matter with higher derivatives: Summary and conclusions

 Nevertheless, the mimetic construction provides a systematic approach to the dust action by looking at the singular limit of a conformal transformation of the metric in the gravitational sector.
 In this work we followed that approach to incorporate higher-derivative effects in a systematic way.
 In particular, consistency of the underlying disformal map restricts the allowed higher-derivative structures, leading to the generalized action \eqref{action}.
 Unlike earlier approaches, where higher-derivative operators were added directly to the original mimetic Lagrangian, here all higher-derivative corrections are encoded solely in the (generalized) mimetic constraint \eqref{mimetic-constraint}.
-This structure automatically renders the theory free of Ostrogradsky-like ghost degrees of freedom, as the higher derivatives of the scalar field can be re-expressed in terms of lower derivatives.
-The resulting energy–momentum tensor describes an imperfect fluid and reduces to dust when the higher-derivative terms are switched off.
+In general, establishing the absence of Ostrogradsky-like ghost degrees of freedom for the full theory \eqref{action} requires a complete Hamiltonian analysis.
+On the other hand, there exists a particularly simple and well-controlled subclass, obtained by restricting to $f({\cal C})$ with ${\cal C}$ defined in \eqref{C-def}, for which the potentially dangerous higher-time-derivative structure is absent already at the level of the operator basis (and in unitary gauge the higher-derivative contributions enter through spatial derivatives only).
+The resulting energy-momentum tensor describes an imperfect fluid and reduces to dust when the higher-derivative terms are switched off.
 We showed that, on homogeneous cosmological backgrounds the theory behaves as pressureless dark matter, whereas in the presence of inhomogeneities the higher-derivative terms generate nonzero acceleration (non-geodesic flow) and vorticity, thereby helping to prevent caustic formation.